Formation-flying interferometry in geocentric orbits: Third-body-perturbed orbital elements

 and they are given by

 and

 where

 To calculate the osculating orbital elements, the secular orbital elements are first computed.
-Then, the long-periodic variation $\delta (\cdot)^{(lp)}$ is calculated using the secular orbital elements, and the short-periodic variation $\delta (\cdot)^{(sp)}$ is calculated using the secular and long-periodic orbital elements.
+Then, the long-period variation $\delta (\cdot)^{(lp)}$ is calculated using the secular orbital elements, and the short-period variation $\delta (\cdot)^{(sp)}$ is calculated using the secular and long-period orbital elements.